 – Will I Know HOW to Be a Parent?

 Having a child or children is a joyous occasion.
 Enjoy each moment because time flies by!
-Be present, be patient, and remember to laugh often.
+Be present, prepare to help, be patient, and remember to laugh often.
 If you have specific parenting questions or advice, please feel free to comment below!